2102860/CS220-AU-portfolio/README.md

 - start writing an actual essay
 - change the link to look more clean
 ## by week 14
-- reduce GB on my powerpoint
+- reduce GB on my research slides

 <br>